 The accepted uniform for job interviews is smart, formal and professional.
 But first impressions count.
 Most employers inadvertently make up their mind about you in the first few seconds, which means it can help to stand out from the other candidates.
-The right accessories can mean you remain looking professional while showing off a flavour of who you really are.
+The right accessories can mean you remain looking professional while showing off a flavor of who you really are.
 This can be particularly important if you’re applying for creative jobs.

-If you decide to wear jewellery, you only need one statement piece, such as a necklace, a small pair of earrings or a ring along with any wedding rings.
+If you decide to wear jeweler, you only need one statement piece, such as a necklace, a small pair of earrings or a ring along with any wedding rings.
 Don’t overdo it and choose what you do wear carefully—you want to stay looking professional.
 Also ensure that it isn’t too sparkly.
-If you sit somewhere in the light during the interview, your interviewer may be drawn to the flashing jewellery instead of to you.
+If you sit somewhere in the light during the interview, your interviewer may be drawn to the flashing jeweler instead of to you.

 Above all, wear what makes you feel comfortable.
 Walk with your head high, make eye contact, give a firm handshake and smile.
 Dress and act confident and that job could be yours.